 Tree Cutting Policy

 Ranch residents may cut trees in the Common Area only after permission has been granted by the Common Area Committee.
-If you wish to cut trees (standing dead or live), please contact a Common Area Committee member to make an appointment to walk through the area from which trees will be removed and to sign a waiver.
+If you wish to cut trees (standing dead or live), please email the Common Area Committee to make an appointment to walk through the area from which trees will be removed and to sign a waiver.
 That committee member will verify that the area where tree removal is to be done is indeed Common Area and not private property.

 The cutting of live trees is restricted to certain times of the year (typically August through April) to prevent the spread of beetles, and all slash from live trees must be removed from the Common Area and disposed of properly.

 Click here to view the Protecting Trees From Bark Beetles presentation given on January 27, 2021

 Hazardous Fuels Mitigation